1. Articles

 Or, get Sheetcast

 It’s a bit of a recurring theme in our articles: Sheetcast can help you address most of your issues in data collection and data entry.
-With Sheetcast, you can easily create a web app in Excel, complete with the elegant data validation tools offered within Excel.
+With Sheetcast, you can easily create an Excel web application, complete with the elegant data validation tools offered within Excel.
 Your users can enter their own data themselves—simultaneously and in real time—using any browser or mobile device.
 Administrators can set up automatic notifications to help them keep tabs on their growing data set, and to flag them immediately if problems arise.

 If you can use Excel, you can build your own web apps, in minutes.
+Find out how to convert Excel into web application here.
 Visit the Sheetcast website for demos and information.

 two women high-fiving while sitting at a table with a laptop